Community Guide · Lane County, Oregon

 • First Place Family Center & Night Shelter Annex (families with children)

-• Egan Warming Centers (winter extreme cold, see above)
+• Egan Warming Centers (winter extreme cold)

-• Seasonal Cooling Centers (summer extreme heat, see above)
+• Seasonal Cooling Centers (summer extreme heat)

 🍞 Food & Material Assistance